DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters.md

 * [Query Parameters](use-report-parameters/query-parameters.md)

-	Details how to link report parameters with query parameters defined in your report's data source.
+	Explains how to link report parameters to query parameters defined in your report's data source.